-In addition, changes in biomicroscopy findings evaluated during the study are to be reviewed by the investigator.
-Any untoward (unfavorable and unintended) change in a biomicroscopy parameter evaluated that is clinically relevant, in the opinion of the investigator, is to be reported as an AE.
+In addition, changes in any protocol-specific parameters evaluated evaluated during the study are to be reviewed by the Investigator.
+Any untoward (unfavorable and unintended) change in a protocol-specific parameter or questionnaire response that is clinically relevant, in the opinion of the Investigator, is to be reported as an AE.
 These clinically relevant changes will be reported regardless of causality.